arushi-3/website/content/projects/skateboard.md

 {{< img src="files/Unit-skateboard.png" alt="Sketch" width="90%">}}

 Through this process, I learnt how to CAD sheet metal parts, and got many of my designs laser cut and welded.

+After designing the complete assembly and sending parts to either get manufactured or 3D printed, I worked on the electronics.

+{{< img src="files/Assembly-skateboard.png" alt="Sketch" width="80%">}}

+The circuit consisted of a stack of an Arduino and two Motor Driver Shields that powered and controlled the 4 motors using data from Quadrature Encoders.
+I wrote a PID-based code, that monitored ticks and position of the wheels' rotations.

+Then, I started exploring different methods to communicate with the microcontroller system.
+My options were-
+1. Blynk (an IOT platform)
+2. MQTT
+3. Wi-Fi communication over a flask server

+I chose the third option and ran a webserver on my laptop to control the Arduino with an ESP32.
+To validate my code and set up, I created a test bench with the motors and all electronic components.

+{{< img src="files/Bench-skateboard.jpg" alt="Sketch" width="80%">}}

+I then moved on to assembling all the parts, which had been manufactured by this time.
+During this process, I realized that the foam board was to weak to hold the weight of the motors.
+So, I cut and drilled holes into a piece of scrap metal instead.

+{{< img src="files/Wheels-skateboard.jpg" alt="Sketch" width="80%">}}
+{{< img src="files/Final2-skateboard.jpeg" alt="Sketch" width="80%">}}

+I faced some issues with the 3D printed parts breaking, but after some changes and reprinting, I was able to run it on the ground and test my code and other ideas.

+VIDEO

+With the design approved, I moved on to getting all the parts manufactured using metal.
+This meant modifying some of the designs for better manufacturability.

+{{< img src="files/Laser-skateboard.png" alt="Sketch" width="60%">}}

+{{< img src="files/Final3-skateboard.jpg" alt="Sketch" width="60%">}}

+I was not able to do much more because my internship came to an end.
+However, over the 3 months working at ATI Motors, I enjoyed the learning process and it was gratifying to see the working final product.
+I look forward to taking up more challenging and interesting projects like this!